 Editor's Note: Products featured on Wide Open Eats are independently selected by our editors.
 However, when you buy something through our links, we may earn a commission.

 Turns out there's another plant we can associate with Christmas other than poinsettias.
 There's a special plant called schlumbergera buckleyi that only blooms during the Christmas season.
-Its common name is the Christmas cactus; you might have even heard it referred to as a holiday cactus.
-Looks like me and this plant have something in common.
+Its common name is the Christmas cactus, you might have even heard it referred to as a holiday cactus.
+Looks like this plant and I have something in common.
 We thrive during the holiday season!

 A well-draining soil is also helpful in maintaining a healthy holiday plant.
-Overwatering is normally the cause of root rot.
-A succulent potting mix and a pot with drainage holes will do the trick.
+Excess water is normally the cause of root rot.
+A succulent potting mix and a pot with drainage holes or a tray of pebbles will do the trick to avoid overwatering.
 You will notice that one small pot may produce white flowers, but the other will produce red or pink.
 Colors do vary, but each Christmas cactus will be vibrant and cheery to match your Christmas decor.